navpil/gupai/docs/DevNotes.md

 KuPai is made as a TianJiu rules modification.

-Todo:
+TianJiu can have better AI, but random strategy seems to work very well against an unexperienced player.
+I'm leaving AI as is for now, since I don't know what the strategy should be anyway.

+Done:

- - TianJiu 2 players cat and mouse
+ - TianJiu 2 players Mouse Moving

-In progress:

- - TianJiu: improve AI, add real player
+ - TianJiu, KuPai

 ShiWuHu can be adjusted to have a human player